 You can check your stroller with your luggage either at the curbside luggage kiosk or at the ticket counter.
 The airline employees treat it like baggage and give you a tag to attach to the item so you can claim it later.

-Note: Your stroller may either be on the baggage carousel or at the oversized luggage counter.
-Most likely you’ll find it at the oversized luggage counter.
+Note: When you arrive at your destination, your stroller may either be on the baggage carousel or at the oversized luggage counter.
+In our experience, you’ll most likely find it at the oversized luggage counter.

 If you have a larger stroller that folds into two sections, ask for a luggage tag for each one.
 You don’t want to lose one part, rendering the stroller useless at your destination.